 Interns are required to attend and participate in the regular group supervision meetings and case conferences that occur on at least a weekly basis at their primary and minor rotations.
 In addition, interns will attend a monthly case conference with the training director and/or other training staff.
 Interns will rotate presenting cases at these monthly cases conferences.
 The focus of these cases conferences is assessment and treatment approaches with challenging clients and ethical or legal issues.

 Interns receive ongoing training in the provision of supervision.
-Supervision skills are taught in a supervision of supervision group that interns attend on a biweekly basis.
+Supervision skills are taught in a supervision of supervision group that interns attend on a monthly basis.
 The supervision group is facilitated by two staff psychologists and has both didactic and process components.
 The program strives to ensure that interns have an opportunity to provide supervision to a practicum student during the year.
 The extent to which an intern provides direct supervision to a more junior student is determined by the particular placements of each intern, the availability of a junior student on a particular placement, and the interests and previous education and training of the intern in being a supervisor.

 The program recognizes that the ability to competently perform psychological evaluations is one of the distinguishing features of practicing psychologists.
 Staff use results from psychological testing to enhance understanding of particularly challenging cases, and to respond to the needs of other agencies, including the Departments of Human Services and the courts.
 The internship provides didactic training in testing in seminars and in both individual and group supervision.
 The program, however, does not have a strong emphasis in teaching testing; rather, interns are expected to have acquired most of their knowledge and technical skills in this area in graduate school.
 The emphasis in this program is in the ability to integrate data and to write succinct, high quality reports.
 Prospective interns who seek a program that has an especially strong testing emphasis would not be a good match with this program.